theruelmisa/building-scout/README.md

 ### Project Description ###

+The landing page is basically designed to provide users an easier access to the company's services.
+Of course, the navigation part is just an anchor for now, given that it is a single page layout.

-The web app is basically designed for users who want to research about an apartment building before they move into it.
+The app idea itself is basically designed for users who want to research about an apartment building before they move into it.
 You have apps like Streeteasy (https://streeteasy.com/) in order to look for places for rent.
 This app will provide reviews from previous or current tenants about that apartment building.
 Think of it as Glassdoor but for apartment buildings.

 All users will retain their anonimity.